insperatum/9.66/chapters/01-pset2.md

 <textarea class="textAnswer" rows="8" cols="50"></textarea><br/>

 **(g)**
-For this question, you can use the WebPPL editor below as scratch space but do not need to submit your code.
+Redo parts (b)–(e) using a different value for the prior probability of an exam being easy and the prior probability of a student being a studier, and submit the results.
+(Find a prior that does have at least some effect.)
 ~~~~
+// Your code here
 ~~~~

-Redo parts (b)–(e) using a different value for the prior probability of an exam being easy and the prior probability of a student being a studier, and submit the results.
-(Find a prior that does have at least some effect.)
 What role do these priors have on the assessments of student A and exam 1?
 In general, does changing the priors result in a qualitative or simply a quantitative shift in the output of the Bayes net?
 In particular, consider the explaining away effect that occurs between (b) and (c) for the probability that student 1 is a studier.
 How does this effect depend on the prior probabilities, and why?

 <textarea class="textAnswer" rows="8" cols="50"></textarea><br/>